-coincides with the Lipschitz constant $\lip_{[\alpha]}$ of the cohomology class $[\alpha]$ considered by Daskalopoulos and Uhlenbeck [\citenum{dubestLipLG}, Theorem 5.8].
-For definitions on the Lipschitz constant of a homotopy class and a cohomology class, see \Cref{def Lipschitz constant of homotopy}.
-For circle-valued maps $f:M\rightarrow S^1 $ with $[f^*d\theta]=\alpha$, we adapt the notion of a \textbf{tight} map from \cite{flmMinimizingLaminationsRegularCover} whose Lipschitz constant $\lip_{f}$ is equal to $K$ in \eqref{K the geometric invariant sup intersection per length}, which necessarily minimizes the Lipschitz constant in its homotopy class $[f]$ (such maps are called best Lipschitz in \cite{dubestLipLG}).
+For $f \in\alpha$, we adapt the notion of a \textbf{tight} map from \cite{flmMinimizingLaminationsRegularCover} whose Lipschitz constant $\lip_{f}$ is equal to $K$ in \eqref{K the geometric invariant sup intersection per length}, which necessarily minimizes the Lipschitz constant in its homotopy class $[f]$ (such maps are called best Lipschitz in \cite{dubestLipLG}).
 The maximal stretch locus of a general map is a subset of $M$ with maximal pointwise Lipschitz constant, and a \msl of a tight map is a subset of the maximal stretch locus which is a geodesic lamination (by [\citenum{flmMinimizingLaminationsRegularCover}, Proposition 3.1] the subset whose pullback to the frame bundle is invariant under the geodesic flow).
 Both notions are defined in \Cref{maximal stretch locus and lamination}.
-Thurston \cite{thurstonNormHomology3manifold} use the level sets for circle-valued maps to show an integral cohomology $\alpha \in H^1(M^3;\Z)$ is dual to embedded surfaces.
-The \zcover $\widetilde{M}$ of $M$ associated with $\alpha$ and $f$ is an important tool for studying the tight map and its maximal stretch laminations.
+Thurston \cite{thurstonNormHomology3manifold} uses the level sets of circle-valued maps to show an integral cohomology $\alpha \in H^1(M^3;\Z)$ is dual to embedded surfaces.
+Here, we establish some properties of the level sets of a tight circle-valued map.
+The \zcover $\widetilde{M}$ of $M$ associated with $\alpha$ and $f$ is an important tool for studying a tight map and its maximal stretch laminations.
 This is used in \cite{flmMinimizingLaminationsRegularCover, flmClassificationHorocycle} for classifying the horocycle orbit closures.
-We combine these two points of views and prove several results.
-The first one is \Cref{level set of tight cut lamination equally} that the \msl $\Lambda(f)$ of a tight map $f$ cut along a level set $f^{-1}(\theta)$ results in geodesic segments of \textit{equal} length $1/K$.
-Furthermore, this number motivates the definition of the fiber translation length associated to $\alpha$.
+We combine these two points of view and prove several results.
+The first one is \Cref{level set of tight cut lamination equally} which shows that the \msl $\Lambda(f)$ of a tight map $f$ cut along a level set $f^{-1}(\theta)$ results in geodesic segments of \textit{equal} length $1/K$.
+Furthermore, this number motivates the definition of the fiber translation length associated with $\alpha$.
 Suppose the deck transformation on $\widetilde{M}$ is $\tau$ and we have the following commutative diagram.